pratham-saraf/stars/README.md

 ## JavaScript

-- [Significant-Gravitas/AutoGPT](https://github.com/Significant-Gravitas/AutoGPT) - An experimental open-source attempt to make GPT-4 fully autonomous.
+- [Significant-Gravitas/AutoGPT](https://github.com/Significant-Gravitas/AutoGPT) - AutoGPT is the vision of accessible AI for everyone, to use and to build on.
+Our mission is to provide the tools, so that you can focus on what matters.
 - [HamishMW/portfolio](https://github.com/HamishMW/portfolio) - My personal portfolio website built using React and three js
 - [vivek9patel/vivek9patel.github.io](https://github.com/vivek9patel/vivek9patel.github.io) - Personal portfolio website simulating Ubuntu 20.04, made using NEXT.js & tailwind CSS
 - [harikanani/harikanani.github.io](https://github.com/harikanani/harikanani.github.io) - 🔥 The Complete Customizable Software Developer Portfolio Template which lets you showcase your work and provides each and every detail about you as Software Developer.